rofra/karotz-wificonfiguration-usb-installer/README.md

 Advanced settings configuration is to configure in `network.conf` file.
 You **MUST** edit this file before launching the installer.

-## How to ue ?
+## How to use ?

+1. Edit the *network.conf* file in image/ directory
-Copy the files in image/ directory in the root of a USB key formatted in FAT32, and restart your karotz.
+1. Copy the files in image/ directory in the root of a USB key formatted in FAT32, and restart your karotz.

 ## Resources